Internet Responds To Chrissy Teigen Sleeping During Casey Affleck’s Oscar Win

 — christine teigen (@chrissyteigen) February 27, 2017

-The real question is – what are your thought on Teigen sleeping during the Oscar Award’s Ceremony?
-Do you think she was just a hardworking new first-time mother who was having trouble staying awake or do you think she was just pretending to sleep out of protest?
+What are your thoughts on Teigen sleeping during the Oscars ceremony?
+Do you think she was just a hardworking new first-time mother who was having trouble staying awake, or do you think she was just pretending to sleep out of protest?
 Share your thoughts in the comment’s section found down below.

 [Featured Image by Christopher Polk/Getty Images]